collorg/halfORM/docs/examples/gitlab.md

 ## Initial Discovery: The Scale

 GitLab is a perfect example of a complex application.
-Let's explore its database model (**not in production, of course**).
+Let's explore its database model.
+!!! note
+    To realise this exercise, we have restored a snapshot of a Gitlab database locally.

 ```sh
 $ python -m half_orm gitlab